 Thus we have information, entropy and resources.
 We use less resources if we have more information or less entropy or equivalently make less number of measurements to obtain the same result.
 A very obvious general rule of everyday life.
 The rule applies to nature as well.

 Progress of Information in j-space

 The instant (t = 0j) represents the instant the measurements in j-space start and (t = 0j+) represents the next instant at infinitesimal time interval.
 The exponential function is selected because its derivative is equal to itself and its initial value at q = 0 is 1.
-The variable q takes positive integral values.
+The variable q takes only the positive integral values in discrete measurement space.
 Each q-value represents a PE1j event in discrete j-space.
 We can write equation (iv) as,

 We need to remove the proportionality sign.
 To do that we determine the initial condition based on Obsi measurements.
 For Obsi, the observer in i-space, all the outcomes are known and hence at the instant <t = 0j>,

 We have obtained the initial condition based on Obsi capabilities.
 The initial conditions could not be determined precisely with Obsj, the observer pair in discrete j-space, due to their inherent limitation in determining the origin with absolute accuracy.
 The variation of information in discrete j-space can be obtained from equation (v) as,

 We can rewrite equation (vii) as,

 The equation (viii), defines the relationship between the information at a later instant to the initial state information, in terms of PE1 measurements in a discrete measurement space or j-space.
 The relationship is independent of kij the constant characterizing the j-space.
 Please note that in deriving equation (viii), we have not considered any physical characteristics of the medium or the observer in j-space except for the observer's capacity to make measurements.
 The minimum value of q in discrete measurement space is 1.